Pryanik88/glovo/README.md

 # Instructions

-> Glovo test frontend part
+> Glovo test full stack

 >Important note:
 You need to patch cacert file in your jdk folder {JDKPath}/jre/lib/security/ to connect to moneeda API.